MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-china.md

 - [Company News Timeline]/dynamics365/customer-engagement/company-news-timeline/get-company-news-timeline-dynamics-365-phones-tablets.md) provides valuable insights from the latest news about tenant customers on the phone or tablet.
 This feature will be unavailable.
 - [Global Discovery Service API]/dynamics365/customer-engagement/developer/webapi/discover-url-organization-web-api.md) which programmatically enables customer applications to discover user organization (also known as instance) and find instances across regions will not be available.
 - The service health [Organization Insights](/dynamics365/customer-engagement/admin/use-organization-insights-solution-view-instance-metrics.md) feature will be unavailable.
-- [Portals]/dynamics365/customer-engagement/portals/administer-manage-portal-dynamics-365.md) for the Dynamics 365 Customer Engagement services will be unavailable.
+- [Portals]/dynamics365/customer-engagement/portals/administer-manage-portal-dynamics-365.md) for the Dynamics 365 apps services will be unavailable.
 - [Dynamics 365 for phones and tablets]/dynamics365/customer-engagement/mobile-app/overview.md) will be unavailable.
-- The following Microsoft AppSource hosted solutions for the Dynamics 365 Customer Engagement services will not be available:
+- The following Microsoft AppSource hosted solutions for the Dynamics 365 apps services will not be available:
   - [Microsoft Dynamics 365 - Data Export Service](https://appsource.microsoft.com/product/dynamics-365/mscrm.44f192ec-e387-436c-886c-879923d8a448)
   - [Dynamics 365 Connector for LinkedIn Lead Gen Forms](https://appsource.microsoft.com/product/dynamics-365/mscrm.dd228afa-64e7-4c9f-92ad-77e7f1334547?tab=overview)
   - [Microsoft Dynamics 365 - Gamification](https://appsource.microsoft.com/product/dynamics-365/mscrm.f6d23ec7-255c-4bd8-8c99-dc041d5cb8b3)